NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 sampling the value of specific pixels over time and plotting them.
 Some key insight can be gained by doing this step.

-## The fixed base camera hack

-If a segment of video is capture from a camera that is fixed in space (not translating, rotating, or zooming) then we can observe that the DMD zero frequency mode corresponds to the non-changing background in the video.

-If you plot the value of any of these background pixels over time, they remain realtively constant (but may vary slightly due to sensor noise or change in lighting conditions or camera exposure.)

-The zero frequency DMD mode is the background portion of the scene.
-The scene can be segmented into background (static) and foreground (moving) by simply subtracting the background from the current frame.
-What remains is the moving portions of the current frame.

-Note that because frequency information loses meaning when modeling impulse changes with a fourier series, the key insight here is not what specific frequencies are found in the data, but the separation of the zero frequency mode versus all the other modes.

-There isn't information in the frequencies or modes that offers insight into the direction or speed a group of pixels are visually moving on screen.
-All we know is the fourier series approximation to each individual pixel as it changes over time.

 ## Consider a moving camera